Making hybrid learning more inclusive at Horizon High School

 Solutions like Broadcast are vitally important for me and teachers like me.
 I can still teach my curriculum and not be affected by some students being out of the room – Broadcast allows my students to follow every lesson.
 I can loop in students at home and teach like I always do.Rachel Prince – AP Literature and Composition Teacher, Horizon High School

-Make your lessons more accessible for everyone
+Make your lessons accessible and engaging for all your students

 Want to stay in the loop?